bashup/fik/README.md

 To avoid the need for manually assigning unique keys, `fik` automatically generates a random UUID and saves it in a `.fik-project` file in the project directory.
 You must make sure this file is moved when the project is moved, or is moved with the configuration files if you move them to a new directory.
 Otherwise, you will end up with a new key and a duplicate route file.

 Similarly, you must **not** copy the `.fik-project` to other directories, or they will share the same route file and overwrite each other!
-(In most cases, you will also want to avoid checking this file into revision control, so that different checkouts of the same repository will have their own unique project IDs.)
+(In most cases, you will also want to avoid checking this file into revision control, so that different checkouts of the same repository will have their own unique IDs and not overwrite each other.)

 If you are changing a project's key, you should remove its existing route file with `fik down` before the change, then create the new route file with `fik up` after the change.
 Alternately, if you need to leave the routes in effect during the change, you can:

 1. Run `fik filename` to get the project's *old* TOML filename
-2. Remove or edit the `.fik-project` file
+2. Do whatever you're going to do that affects the key (e.g. removing or editing `.fik-project`, or moving the config files to a different directory without it)
 3. Run `fik filename` again, to get the project's *new* TOML filename
 4. Rename the file given by step 1, to the filename given by step 3